 Source: The Spruce

 “Carpet – in the bathroom?” you might ask, in shock.
 Yep, that’s right!
 Carpet is a viable option for bathroom flooring.

 Despite most modern homes opting for hard flooring in bathrooms, carpet still gets the job done.
 The major downside of using carpet in a bathroom is obvious: it gets wet, and retains moisture.
 In a bathroom, carpet can quickly turn into a breeding ground for mold and mildew.

 The benefits of installing carpet in a bathroom include its softness and the way it eliminates the need for rugs.
 Carpet bathroom flooring also significantly reduces slipping accidents.
 Few bathroom flooring materials are as slip-resistant as carpet.

 However, despite its few benefits, the threat of water damage lures most people away from installing carpet in their bathroom.
-If you must have a carpet bathroom, we recommend looking for a brand with water-resistant backing and a stain-proof coating.
+If you must have a carpeted bathroom, we recommend looking for a brand with water-resistant backing and a stain-proof coating.
 In addition to selecting the right type of carpet, it’s imperative your bathroom is well-insulated.

 B. Bathroom Flooring Design Options

 Once you select a material type for your bathroom flooring, there are several other design options to consider.
 These include flooring dimensions, color, finish, and texture.
 You might also be interested in extra features, such as heated flooring.

 1. Bathroom Flooring Dimensions